Article · May 1, 2026

 When should I do a big-bang refactor instead of a phased migration?

-Three conditions argue for big-bang: the change is purely mechanical (rename a function, no semantic change), the test coverage is high enough to catch regressions automatically, and the scope is small enough that the whole change reviews in one sitting.
-Most real-world refactors fail at least one of those.
-If the change touches six or more files, alters runtime behavior in any way, or lives in a codebase without strong tests, phased is the safer default.
+Two conditions genuinely argue for big-bang: the change is purely mechanical (rename a function, no semantic change) and test coverage is strong enough to catch regressions automatically.
+If the change touches six or more files, alters runtime behavior in any way, or lives in a codebase without solid tests, phased is the safer default.
+Most real-world refactors fail at least one condition.

 What goes in a verification gate?

-Three layers.
-An automated layer that always runs (lint, typecheck, build, unit tests).
-A functional layer that runs once per phase (the 12 to 15 step manual walkthrough that exercises the changed surface end to end).
-A regression layer that runs against the pre-existing surface (does the rest of the app still work).
+Two layers minimum, three if you can.
+An automated layer (lint, typecheck, build, unit tests) that always runs first.
+A functional layer (a 12 to 15 step manual walkthrough of the changed surface) that runs once per phase.
+And a regression layer checking that unrelated surfaces still work.
 The gate fails if any layer fails.
 The next phase does not dispatch until the gate is green.

 How do I write the per-phase prompts without leaking context?

-Treat each prompt as if the AI has never seen the project.
-Include the specific file path, the desired before and after shape, the invariants that must hold (no new dependencies, reuse the shared schema, match the existing API contract), and a short "do not change" list.
-The prompt should be self-contained; the AI agent reads only the prompt plus the file it is editing.
-If you find yourself referencing "the pattern we established in phase 2," fold that into the phase-3 prompt explicitly.
+Treat each prompt as if the reader has never seen the project.
+Include the specific file path, the desired before-and-after shape, the invariants that must hold (no new dependencies, reuse the shared schema, match the existing API contract), and a short "do not change" list.
+The prompt should be fully self-contained.
+If you find yourself referencing "the pattern we established in phase 2," fold that pattern into the phase-3 prompt explicitly.

 Should each phase be its own commit?

 Yes.
 One commit per phase keeps the history readable, makes the verification log mirror the commit log, and lets you roll back exactly one phase if the gate fails after merge.
-Squash-merging defeats the purpose; keep each phase as a discrete commit on the feature branch.
+Squash-merging defeats the purpose.
 If your team policy is "squash everything," consider one PR per phase instead of one PR with multiple commits.